 Rachel turned out to be brilliant at the entire gamut of responsibilities involved.
-Her writing just fizzes with enjoyment of life and the video was the same, just brilliantly honest and true and pure fun whenever the opportunity was there.
-Whole deal was a huge success for everyone.” – Art Lenehan, User Experience Lead, Kinnective
+Her writing just fizzes with the enjoyment of life and the video was the same, just brilliantly honest and true and pure fun whenever the opportunity was there.
+The whole deal was a huge success for everyone.” – Art Lenehan, User Experience Lead, Kinnective

 Craig Hickerson is a San Francisco Bay Area filmmaker and lover of stories that stir the spirit.
 Beginning his career in documentary film in 2006 Craig worked at the award-winning production company Actual Films and since has been credited in documentaries featured at festivals such as Sundance and Toronto International and projects televised on outlets such as the National Geographic Channel and PBS.